Ixox/preenfm2/README.md

 in this version, some more filters & fx :

 ###### LP2  :
-- enhanced version of the original LP (oversampled)
+- different flavour of the original LP

 ###### HP2  :
 - same as LP2, but for HP